 While the focus of this chair is very much targeting the lower back, different height backrests are available, to ensure the user’s back is fully supported along its length.

 The Nomi task chair is at the entry-level end of the range, with a smaller/larger variant available for a lower price point.
 To the eye, it certainly gives the appearance of a standard task chair; however, both variations of the Nomi chair are well-appointed – exceeding those minimum specifications – and extremely popular, particularly among local authority clients and customers from the private sector, looking to upgrade their standard office seating to something more supportive.

 In addition to the basics, the sculpted foam backrest can be set for height and rake and we recommend fitting this with the integrated lumbar support.
 Where these chairs are used as the general office solution, the inclusion of lumbar support means that different users can set the amount of shaping in their chairs backrest, ensuring the chairs meets the requirements of as many people as possible.

 The chairs can also be equipped with armrests – we recommend multi-adjustable – and the larger 3-version chair can also be specified with a basic headrest, ticking a number of boxes, as well as meeting a budget if required.
 For a case study featuring the Nomi as the standard office chair, here’s a sneak peek of our recent work with Madgex.

 This list is by no means exhaustive and a large number of alternative solutions are available.
-For more information about any of the chairs in our range, why not give us a call on 0330 332 0880 or email us at [email protected] .
+For more information about any of the chairs in our range, please get in touch below.
 We love to chat and advice is always free!
 And for further reading, guidance on setting up an ergonomic workstation, the 5% rule and a number of other workplace welfare issues are discussed elsewhere on the blog.